genome21/gcloud-commander/README.md

 ### Defining Input Variables

-To prompt the user for input variables, use the `read -p` command with a specific syntax.
-The application parses these lines to generate input fields in the UI.
+To prompt the user for input variables, use the `read -p` command.
+The application parses these lines to automatically generate input fields in the UI.

 The format is: